As an ASP, you can enable WhatsApp functionality for your customers through the WhatsApp channel of the Sinch Conversation API.

 Display name information is not included in the Sender creation call in this section.
 Your customers will provide display name information while completing the Embedded Sidnup process.
 Sinch will fetch that information and associate it with the Sender automatically

 The Embedded Signup flow returns values for waba_id and phone_number_id.
 Send these values to your backend, which will invoke the Sinch Provisioning API to create a WhatsApp Sender.
-Note that, in the API call, field name for the WABA ID is wabaId and the field name for the phone number is phoneNumberId.
+Note that:

 - curl